-We draw attention to note 1 to the consolidated financial statements, which describes events or conditions that indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+We draw your attention to Note 1 in the consolidated financial statements, which indicates that at December 31, 2021, the Company has an accumulated deficit and other comprehensive losses of \$26,012,812.
+As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.